neuroacidic/network-arctitectures/README.md

 # Network-arctitectures

-In this Project I've designed simple home and office network architectures.
+In this Project I've designed simple college campus and office network architectures.